Leooryx/Avions-Retard-et-Meteo/README.md

 Reproducibility is ensured through the execution of the notebook, which integrates all components of the project:
 - The main **notebook** contains the complete workflow and integrates all Python modules coded throughout the project.
 - The **Streamlit app** is created in a separate folder due to its unique structure but can be launched directly from the notebook.

----

-## Conclusion

-The **Linear Regression model with feature importance** was chosen for its balance between interpretability and consistency.
-While the R² values indicated limited predictive power, the model generated coherent and realistic delay predictions.
-This highlights the challenge of predicting delays based solely on weather data.

-Future improvements could include:
-- Introducing penalties for delays based on seasonal trends (e.g., higher delays in December).
-- Adding non-weather-related variables like air traffic and airline schedules to enhance model accuracy.

-Our project demonstrates the potential of combining datasets, APIs, and machine learning to address complex real-world problems in aviation.